-Perhaps Ricky is right.
+Perhaps Geoff is right.
 Time is a slippery customer.
 With so many other distractions, it’s easy to miscalculate dates.

 ‘I guess it doesn’t matter,’ I say.
 ‘Now, what about this drink?’

-‘I thought we could go to The Goat and Bicycle,’ Ricky says.
+‘I thought we could go to The Bucket of Frogs,’ Geoff says.
 ‘They serve a good pint of SkullSplitter there, and perhaps we can have a game of Pool.’

 ‘Oh, come on, Vince!’
-Ricky says.
+Geoff says.
 ‘Stop playing silly buggers.
 We used to go there all the time, back in the day.’

-For the life of me, I can’t remember a pub called The Goat and Bicycle.
+For the life of me, I can’t remember a pub called The Bucket of Frogs.
 With a name like that, you would think I would.
-But not wanting to embarrass myself, I let it go.
+Not wanting to embarrass myself, I let it go.
 I’m sure it will become clear.

 ‘We’ll walk then, will we?’
 I say, hoping to get a hint at where it might be.